KGH1113/ai-bitcoin/README.md

 ---

 ## Contributing

 Thank you for your interest in AI Bitcoin Trading Bot!
 However, this project is currently **closed-source** and **not accepting external contributions**.

-If you have any suggestions, bug reports, or feature requests, feel free to open an issue on GitHub or contact the project owner directly via email(<gangguhyeon1113@gmail.com>).
+For suggestions, bug reports, or feature requests, open an issue on GitHub or contact the project owner directly via email ([gangguhyeon1113@gmail.com](mailto\:gangguhyeon1113@gmail.com)).

 ---

 ## License

 All rights reserved.
 See the [LICENSE](LICENSE.txt) file for more details.

 ---

 ## Disclaimer

 This project is for educational purposes only. **Use at your own risk** – cryptocurrency trading carries significant financial risks.

 ---

 ## Contact

-For issues, questions, or suggestions, open an issue on GitHub or contact <gangguhyeon1113@gmail.com>.
+For issues, questions, or suggestions, open an issue on GitHub or contact [gangguhyeon1113@gmail.com](mailto\:gangguhyeon1113@gmail.com).

 🚀 **Happy Trading!** 🚀